debovema/maven-auto-releaser/README.md

 ## What it does

-The **Maven auto releaser** is a tool to automate the release process of large and complex Maven projects — especially those with a multi-level hierarchy — using Git as their Source Code Management tool.
+The **Maven auto releaser** is a tool to automate the release process of Maven projects using Git as their Source Code Management tool.

 ## How it works?